Ship anywhere in Canada for FREE! US shipping FREE over $35 USD

 tax time tips

-• One of the first thing I did as a small business owner was hire a reputable accountant to ensure that I understood income tax filing, HST requirements, and business expenses.
+• One of the first thing I did as a small business owner was hire a reputable accountant to ensure that I understood income tax filing requirements and deadlines, HST requirements, and how to claim business expenses.
 I strongly recommend taking this route if you are unsure about the financial side of running a small business.

 • Accurate record keeping is very important!
 Even if you hire a professional you will need to understand your finances and provide documentation come tax time.
 I use a Google Sheet template to track my expenses as they come up so that I'm not scrambling to dig up this information.
 I also have a filing box for my important receipts.
 These simple tools help keep me organized and make it easy to keep an eye on my business health throughout the year.